-The three-year programme in Economics and Banking addresses the fundamentals of financial intermediation within the banking industry, insurance sector, and financial markets by providing a sound training in all the core economic disciplines and other social sciences, such as history and law.
-In this regard, the programme examines how financial institutions and markets function with a particular attention to the micro- and macroeconomic dimensions.
-The programme has been designed by focusing on resources allocation under uncertainty, corporate financing and investment decisions, insurance, and risk management, the functioning and regulation of financial markets within a broader institutional and social framework.
+The three-year programme in Economics and Banking addresses the fundamentals of financial intermediation within the banking industry, insurance sector and financial markets by providing sound training in all the core economic disciplines and other social sciences, such as history and law.
+In this regard, the programme examines how financial institutions and markets function with particular attention to the micro- and macro-economic dimensions.
+The programme has been designed by focusing on resources allocation under uncertainty, corporate financing and investment decisions, insurance and risk management, the functioning and regulation of financial markets within a broader institutional and social framework.

 Graduates in Economics and Banking will develop skills in understanding economic and financial phenomena and acquire all the core skills required for the analysis of economic issues and of data.
 Graduates will also attain a significant advantage for progressing to a number of graduate courses and, in particular, for the two MSc programmes in Economics and Finance taught in English at Siena as well as for the two-year programme in Accounting and Management (AMa) of the MSc in Management and Governance.

 A widely recognized knowledge in the field of financial economics and banking, particularly oriented to turning out professionals able to emerge in a competitive context as graduate students – in Europe and overseas – or to serve as employees/advisors within the public and private intermediaries and institutions;